thecodelearner/TheGotQuiz/README.md

 # got-quiz
-A Simple Game of Thrones quiz made with simple html, css and javascript.
+A Game of Thrones quiz made with simple html, css and javascript.